nikhilvyas/SOAP_MUON/README.md

 v1.py was used in OLMo experiments as the optimizer for all layers.
-We receommend starting with this version.

 v2.py was used in modded-nanogpt experiments as the optimizer for non first/last layers.
 The code for experiments is in the soap-muon-nanogpt folder but it is specific to our cluster.
 Specifically the configs used in experiments are in soap-muon-nanogpt/configs/exp4_largebatch6_seed_2.yaml and soap-muon-nanogpt/configs/exp4_largebatch6_seed.yaml.